 - If either you or your former partner is seeking to relocate with your children;

 - If the current Orders were made without all the relevant information having been made available to the Court prior to the making of those Orders;

 - If you and your former partner have since consented to new parenting arrangements, such as entered into a parenting plan and the current Orders are no longer reflective of the actual arrangements for your children;

 - If a substantial period of time has elapsed between the Orders being made and the Application being brought;

-- If there has been allegations of abuse;
+- If there have been allegations of abuse;

-- If you or your former partner, or one of your children are of ill-health.
+- If you or your former partner, or one of your children are in ill health.